shyamahadia/MealX/README.md

 This project uses an AI API (OpenAI).
 For security reasons, the real API key is **not included** in this repository.

-### ✅ Steps to Set Up:

-1️⃣ Copy the file lib/services/secrets_sample.dart → rename it to secrets.dart
-2️⃣ Inside secrets.dart, add your real OpenAI API key:

-class Secrets {
-  static const String openAiApiKey = "YOUR_OPENAI_API_KEY_HERE";

-}

-3️⃣ Your ai_recipe_service.dart will import this:

-dart
-Copy code
-import 'secrets.dart';

-class AIRecipeService {
-  static const String _apiKey = openAIAPIKey;
-  // ...
-}
-✅ secrets.dart is added to .gitignore to keep it safe and private.